github/codeql/docs/experimental.md

 4. **Compilation**

     - Compilation of the query and any associated libraries and tests must be resilient to future development of the standard libraries.
-This means that the functionality cannot use internal APIs, cannot depend on the output of `getAQlClass` and cannot make use of regexp matching on `toString`.
+This means that the functionality cannot use internal APIs, cannot depend on the output of `getAQlClass`, and cannot make use of regexp matching on `toString`.
     - The query and any associated libraries and tests must not cause any compiler warnings to be emitted (such as use of deprecated functionality or missing `override` annotations).

 5. **Results**